What Does a Summer Trainee Do?

 Summer trainee positions are popular among students, but they are not exclusive to them.
 Summer trainees are individuals who train during the summer months.
 For example, if a person wanted to work as a school bus driver during the fall, winter, and spring months but the employer only offered training during the summer, the person could be called a summer trainee.

 A summer trainee’s job is usually fairly straightforward.
 It is his responsibility to learn from the training program in which he is enrolled.
-A trainee is usually expected to know how to perform a specific job, task, or series of tasks the end of such a program.
-For example, if a person is trained as a laboratory assistant over the summer, the training provider will most likely expect him to be able to perform laboratory tests, use equipment, and record results the end of the summer.
+A trainee is usually expected to know how to perform a specific job, task, or series of tasks by the end of such a program.
+For example, if a person is trained as a laboratory assistant over the summer, the training provider will most likely expect him to be able to perform laboratory tests, use equipment, and record results by the end of the summer.